gaborio1/NZ-photo-v3/README.md

 ==================== ALL SIZES ====================

 homepage:
-    use text-align: baseline for .title-div-content to align enzee with photography ✅  add common footer css to homeapage
+    ✅  use text-align: baseline to .title-div-content to align enzee with photography ✅  add common footer css to homeapage

 modal: